This interpretation breaks open the meaning of this much-disputed passage. Be sure to view the photos at the end. History come alive!

 The clear sign that the “telos end” is about to happen is the devastating pollution standing in the holy place.
 This is a reference to Daniel 8:13; 9:27, 11:31, 12:11, which further referred to events in 167 B.C., when Antiochus Epiphanes conquered Jerusalem and stopped Jewish sacrificial worship and set up an altar for pagan sacrifices (pigs included).
 However, Jesus applied this imagery to the Roman military.
 Here is Luke’s Gospel linking the abomination of desolation with the Roman armies:

 20 When you see Jerusalem surrounded by armies, then you know that its desolation is near.
 21 Then those in Judea must flee to the mountains and those inside it must get out and those in the countryside must not enter it, 22 because these are the days of judgment, fulfilling everything that has been written.
 23 Woe to those who are pregnant and are nursing in those days!
-For there shall be great distress upon the country and wrath upon this people.
-24 And they shall fall by the edge of the sword and be taken captive into all nations, and Jerusalem shall be trampled on by the nations until the times of the nations shall be completed.
+For there will be great distress upon the country and wrath upon this people.
+24 And they will fall by the edge of the sword and be taken captive into all nations, and Jerusalem will be trampled on by the nations until the times of the nations will be completed.
 (Luke 21:20-24)

 The refugee crisis of any time is horrible, as we have seen in the people fleeing war-torn Syria.
 In a few years, however, these events will seem like a distant memory and forgotten.
 For Jesus’s time, people back then suffered, and Jesus warns the Judeans to flee.
 As for fleeing on the Sabbath, it would be difficult for scrupulous Messianic Jews or unconverted Jews.
 It may refer to the buying of food as one left Jerusalem, en route.

 This urgent call to flee can only refer to the destruction of the temple, not the Second Coming and final judgment, from which no one can escape.